ax-zyoutz/insightconnect-workflows/workflows/Office_365_Analysis_with_Palo_Alto_Wildfire/help.md

 # Requirements

-API and account credentials for
+API and account credentials for the following:

 * Microsoft Office365
 * Palo Alto Wildfire